 Maintaining Your Status

-The following are the most important immigration regulations that you will need to follow in order to maintain your F-1 or J-1 student visa status.
+The following are the most important immigration regulations that you will need to follow in order to maintain your visa status.
 For any questions please contact your International Student Advisor.

 - Contact the International Programs Office (IPO), located at Plant Hall 300, or at firstname.lastname@example.org, for any student visa and immigration status questions/issues/concerns.

-- Enroll in the Fall and Spring semesters.
+- International must make normal progress toward the completion of their degree.
+Students must enroll and attend each the Fall and Spring semesters.
 Failure to enroll will result in falling "out of status" and your F or J visa status will be terminated.

 - Do not drop below full-time during the semester and not meet the full-time requirement without prior permission from the Office of International Programs.
 This will result in falling "out of status" and your F or J visa status will be terminated.
 Students who qualify for a reduced course load must complete the Reduced Course Load request before registering for less than full-time hours or dropping below full-time.